lokesh-r5/ReadingList/README.md

-# The Reading List in AngularJS
+Reading List Application using Angular JS

-## Installation
+Installation instructions:

-This project was generated using [Yeoman](http://yeoman.io)!
 To run the app, clone this repository and run the following:

-1. `npm install` (go get a drink)
+1. "npm install"
-2. `bower install` (blow your nose)
+2. "bower install"
-3. `grunt serve`
+3. "grunt serve"

-You should now have a window open in your default browser pointing to `http://localhost:9000`.
-Changes that you make should automatically trigger a reload...
-Go ahead, try it!
+Broser will be opened and run http://localhost:3000.
+If not enter http://localhost:3000 in the browser.

-## Specifications
+App usage instructions:

-### When I have read or want read a Book, I can add it to a Reading List so that I won't forget about it.
+### When you have read or want read a Book, I can add it to a Reading List so that I won't forget about it.

 A Book should have: